ondelia/MovieFinder/README.md

 1. Check to make sure there are fewer than 10 movies in your destination folder (so that you don't have too many clogging up space).
 2. Open an Excel spreadsheet containing a list of films, release years, date watched, and ratings.
 See the example file.
 3. If you haven't watched a film yet, make sure there is nothing in the Date Watched or Rating field.
-4. In the same folder as your main.py script, create a .env file with the following variables: MOVIE_LIST, DESTINATION, QB_CLIENT, QB_LOGIN, QB_PASSWORD.
+4. In the same folder as your main.py script, create a .env file with the following variables: MOVIE_LIST, DESTINATION_FOLDER, QB_CLIENT, QB_LOGIN, QB_PASSWORD.
 The first is the path to your Excel spreadsheet with a list of films, the second is the path to your destination folder, and the last three are your login credentials for qBitTorrent.
+Alternatively, you can modify the default values for these variables in the loadinfo.py file.
 5. Open qBitTorrent before you run the program.
 6. Run main.py from your command prompt.